West Australian Ballet: West Australian Ballet Centre

-During World War Two, the institute was again affected, with workers supporting the war effort by working 10 days for 9 days' pay and producing nets and baskets for the military.
+During World War II, the institute was again affected, with workers supporting the war effort by working 10 days for 9 days' pay and producing nets and baskets for the military.
 In 1948, Helen Keller visited and was appalled by the industrial conditions in which the blind children were being educated, leading to significant changes.
 By the 1960s a new residential building was started and the ground level was converted into a showroom for the goods.
-In 1967, the centre was granted a Royal Charter and became the Royal WA Institute for the Blind.
+In 1967, the centre was granted a royal charter and became the Royal WA Institute for the Blind.
 "Cane City" the mat shop and retail store was closed in 1989 when it could no longer compete with cheap imports.

 In 2001, the institute amalgamated with the WA Deafblind Association to form the Senses Foundation and in 2004 it was decided to close the institute and sell the premises.
-The building remained unoccupied, except for squatters, for several years before West Australian Ballet decided it would make the ideal location.
-Under careful guidance of architect Catherine Watts from Sandover Pinder, and led by construction manager Probuild, the new centre was carved out of the building – maintaining as much of the heritage elements and art deco flourishes as possible.
-The existence of the ballet centre is owed to the generous support of the building industry, State and local government, and corporate and private donors.
+The building remained unoccupied, except for squatters, for several years before WAB decided it would make the ideal location.

-The building now includes three dance studios on level 1, The Wesfarmers Salle, The Michael John Maynard Wright Salle and Friends of WAB Salle, as well as one studio on the ground floor.
-Also upstairs is the Green Room, Shoe Storeroom, Male and Female change rooms and Physio/Pilates room.
-The Wesfarmers Salle (or Studio 1) is the largest of the three and has the facilities to host intimate performances seating approximately 140 persons.
-The ground levels consists of the administration offices, production offices, wardrobe department and foyer/entertaining areas.
-The facilities are available for hire and since opening has played hosts to weddings, fashion shows, corporate events, musical show rehearsals, dance exams, television and theatre auditions, and board meetings.
+The building now includes three dance studios on level 1, called Wesfarmers Salle, Michael John Maynard Wright Salle and Friends of WAB Salle, as well as one studio on the ground floor.
+Also upstairs is the Green Room, a shoe storeroom, male and female change rooms, and a physical therapy and Pilates room.
+Wesfarmers Salle (also called Studio 1) is the largest of the three and has the facilities to host intimate performances seating approximately 140 persons.
+The ground levels consists of administration offices, production offices, wardrobe department and foyer and entertaining areas.
+The facilities are available for hire, and since opening has played hosts to weddings, fashion shows, corporate events, musical show rehearsals, dance exams, television and theatre auditions, and board meetings.